How To Apply for a Green Card for Your Parent – A Step-by-Step Guide

 File Form DS-260

 After your parent has filed Form DS-261 and paid their fees, they will need to file Form DS-260.
-DS-260 is the actual Green Card application for the consular filing process.
+This is the actual green card application for the consular filing process.
 Like the DS-261, it is an online application on the State Department’s website.

 Form I-765, Work Authorization Application for Employment Authorization (EAD)